Growing Broccoli

 Diamond Back worms will feast on the leaves and their calling card is holes in the leaves.

 Aphids, cabbage root maggots, and cut worms will also wreak havoc on a broccoli crop.
-All of these can be controlled with insecticides.
+All of these can be controlled with organic pest control methods.

 Plants with hollow stems are a sign of boron deficiency in your soil.
 Head rot and downy mildew are also maladies you may face.
 Good air circulation and nutrient rich soil will go a long way to keeping your plants healthy.